g-jgreen/documentation/content/api/rest.md

 Trigger settings are:

-* destinationLabel, label of the actuator
+* destinationLabel, label of the actuator / sensor
-* sourceLabel, label of the sensor
+* sourceLabel, label of the sensor / relation
-* invocationPolicy, integer number that defines how long to wait before firing the same actuator again, even if the condition is met. statesTrigger, array of states under which to fire the actuator
+* invocationPolicy, integer number that defines how long to wait before firing the same actuator again, even if the condition is met.
+* statesTrigger, array of states under which to fire the actuator
+* stateChangeTrigger, object containing stateFrom and stateTo which can be a specific state or *

 Relations express logical gates that can be defined between sensors.
 There are 3 types of relations: AND, OR and GENERAL.

 Relations settings are:

 * combinations, array of arrays, such as ["Above", "Above"], ["Below", "Below"].
 Only GENERAL gate will have more than one array of combinations
-label: "ANDGate_1"
+* label: "ANDGate_1"
 * parentLabels, array of labels of sensors that are attached to this relation
 * position, array such as [245, 205],
 * type,  "AND", "OR" or "GENERAL"